Airbus versus Boeing Japan battle switches to ANA

-SINGAPORE/TOULOUSE Stung by the loss of a multi-billion dollar jet order from Japan Airlines (9201.T) to arch-rival Airbus EAD.PA, Boeing Co (BA.N) will mount an all-out defence of its position with Japan's other major airline, ANA, a source close to the U.S. plane maker said.
+SINGAPORE/TOULOUSE Stung by the loss of a multi-billion dollar jet order from Japan Airlines (9201.T) to arch-rival Airbus EAD.PA, Boeing (BA.N) will mount a all-out defence of its position with Japan's other major airline, ANA, a source close to the U.S. planemaker said.

-Boeing executives are still trying to understand why long-time customer JAL ordered 31 Airbus A350s - worth $9.5 billion (5.9 billion pounds) at list prices - in a deal, announced on Monday, that was the U.S. company's first major loss in Japan.
+Boeing executives are still trying to understand why long-time customer JAL ordered 31 Airbus A350s - worth $9.5 billion at list prices - in a deal, announced on Monday, that was the U.S. company's first major loss in Japan.

 ANA Holdings Inc (9202.T) wants around 35 aircraft to replace its long-haul Boeing 777s and, like JAL, is considering both the A350 and the Boeing 777X, the re-engined, updated variant of the popular long-range wide-body jet.